Adam-Golan/CSSer/README.md

 ### Configuration
 You can edit [config.scss](./config.scss) in order to determine variables for your app and configure it.<br>
 ***Sections***:
-1. Colour Schemes - Here you'll determine your app's color and background-color.
+1. Colour Schemes - Here you'll determine your app's color and background-color.<br>
-Note that both properties will replace each other in dark mode.
+Note that both properties will replace each other in dark mode.<br>
 Output examples: var(--bg), var(--bgShadow), var(--trans-bg-(high | medium | low)).
-1. Custom Colours - Here you can use a map to output any color you like for your app.
+1. Custom Colours - Here you can use a map to output any color you like for your app.<br>
 ("green": #6db966) will output: var(--green), var(--green-(l | d)-(1-5));
 1. Font - Here you'll set your app's font.
 2. Responsive sizes - Here you can configure any variable for any screen size.